Thanu18shreeMN/Thanu18shreeMN/README.md

 - 👋 Hi, I’m @ThanushreeMN
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning computerscience engineering ( python , full stack web development )
+- 🌱 Associate Software Engineer
 - 💞️ I’m looking to collaborate on web designing
 - 📫 How to reach me pull a request